Vocational maturity tool: how-to use

 Download “how-to-apply” as 3 country versions

 The self-assessment tool was created for the purpose of supporting professionals, such as counselors and teachers, in their vocation-directed dialogues with young persons.

 The tool supports the identification of personal and vocation-directed competences, as well as young persons’ needs on their pathway towards (an increased) vocational maturity.
 New personal insight and findings are intended to come up, addressing desirable changes in life and the necessary preparation for these changes.
 Via a continuous self-assessment, the tool allows updating of the profile at different stages of individual pathways of young persons.

 Via the tool’s summarising radar function, individual progression can be communicated visually.

-The tool is designed as a process-supportive tool, not as an access-giving or access-denying assessment tool.
+The tool is designed as a process-supportive tool, not as a diagnostic tool or an access-giving / access-denying assessment tool.